GenDiceDeveloper/GenDice/README.md

 ## Experiments and Results

-We conducted 3 experiments to evaluate the efficiency of our approach, comparing with two baselines.
+We conducted 3 experiments to evaluate the efficiency of GenDice, comparing with two baselines.
 Also, we run 1 experiment to compare the results of different values of the parameter *pickTensorThreshold*.

 **baselines**: The first baseline is purely random generation, whose relative results have a name of 'purerand'.
 The second baseline is also based on random generation but with incremental generation, whose relative results have a name of 'withinc'/'winc'.
-The results of our approach have a name of 'dice'.
+The results of GenDice have a name of 'dice'.

-**common settings**: For each of the experiments, we set a fixed time limitation as 15 minutes and run our approach and baselines (or other settings of *pickTensorThreshold*) separately.
+**common settings**: For each of the experiments, we set a fixed time limitation as 15 minutes and run GenDice and baselines (or other settings of *pickTensorThreshold*) separately.
 We measure the results based on the metrics we raised.

 ### #1.
 Generate models of multiple sizes in a fixed time duration, compared with other baselines